1996 United States presidential election in California

 The 1996 United States presidential election in California took place on November 5, 1996, as part of the 1996 United States presidential election.
 Voters chose 54 representatives, or electors to the Electoral College, who voted for president and vice president.
 California, was won by Incumbent President Bill Clinton (D) over Senator Bob Dole (R), with Clinton winning 51.1% to 38.21% by a margin of 12.89%.
 Billionaire businessman Ross Perot (Reform Party) finished in third, with 6.96% of the popular vote.

 California had grown increasingly Democratic relative to the rest of the nation in the prior three elections, culminating in Bill Clinton's becoming the first Democrat to carry California in 1992 since Lyndon Johnson's 1964 landslide.
 In 1996, Clinton carried California once again by double digits, representing the first time California had voted Democratic in back-to-back elections since 1948.
+This was also the first time since 1964 that a Democrat won a majority of the vote in California.
 Nevertheless, Clinton's margin of victory shrank from 13.40% to 12.89%, even as his national margin swelled by 3%.
 Dole reclaimed eleven counties for the GOP: San Diego, Riverside, Fresno, San Luis Obispo, Butte, Tehama, Tuolumne, Siskiyou, Del Norte, Plumas, and Mariposa.
 He also carried Trinity County, the one county in the state in which Ross Perot had won a plurality in 1992.
 Of these counties, San Diego, Riverside, Fresno, and San Luis Obispo cast over 100,000 votes; and San Diego County was the largest county in the country to switch parties in 1996.